-The minutes of meetings of the Audit Committee are approved by the Committee and delivered to the Board of Directors for informational purposes.
+The minutes of meetings of the Audit Committee are approved by the Committee and made available to the Board of Directors for informational purposes.

-The Secretary of the Corporation acts as the secretary of the Audit Committee.
+Subject to the appointment of another person as secretary of the Audit Committee, the Secretary of the Corporation acts as the secretary of the Audit Committee.